ntran4869/audio-classification-sp24/README.md

 ## Usage

-run dataload.ipynb to generate pickle files run model.ipynb to generate the model (mymodel.keras) run eval.ipynb to see accuracy score and obtain the confusion matrix if you run label.ipynb, make sure to download the fma_large data (90+GB)
+- run dataload.ipynb to generate pickle files
+- run model.ipynb to generate the model (mymodel.keras)
+- run eval.ipynb to see accuracy score and obtain the confusion matrix
+- if you run label.ipynb, make sure to download the fma_large data (90+GB)

-## notice
-Right now there is not enough seperate test set yet, I am still crawling more.